harry-singh80/curdWithPrismaGQL/README.md

 # curdWithPrismaGQL
-In here  be will update shortly
+In here  We will update shortly